Before buying or selling the most important Spanish shares, find out more about these companies and the factors to analyse.

 Are you interested in the Spanish stock market and want to invest some of your capital in it by buying stocks?
 There are several ways to do this today, which we will now explain.

 Firstly, if you have a stock market investment product such as a securities account, you can use an online broker to place cash orders to buy Spanish stocks or sell stocks you already own.
-This method may be popular with investors looking to generate a regular income from a dividend or those hoping to make a profit on the resale of these shares if they have increased in value.

 It is also possible to buy Spanish stocks alongside other shares if you are looking for more diversification.
 For this, there are ETFs and mutual funds.
 EYFs generally track the composition of a stock market or sector index, which may be a Spanish index.
 FCPs or mutual funds are funds managed by professionals that are composed of different stocks, sometimes including Spanish shares.

-Finally, you can also choose not to buy these Spanish stocks for cash but simply speculate on the price of these stocks using a derivative.
-This can include CFDs, which are contracts for difference that allow you to bet on the rise or fall of a Spanish stocks.
+Finally, you can also choose not to buy these Spanish stocks for cash but speculate on the price of these stocks using a derivative.
+This can include CFDs, which are contracts for difference that allow you to trade on the rise or fall of a Spanish stocks.
 Here, the gain or loss to the investor will simply be the difference between the share price at the time the position is taken and the share price at the time it closes and will of course be proportional to the amount invested.

 In order to choose between these three methods of buying or selling Spanish stocks, you need to ask yourself certain questions, particularly with regard to your investment horizon, your objectives, your level of risk aversion and your investor profile.